Harvey Weinstein jury mulls verdict in Hollywood rapes case

 The entirety of the prosecution's case could be summed up with five words -- "Take my word for it," he said.

-Two of the four women at the center of the charges described encounters that never happened, he said.
+Two of the four women at the centre of the charges described encounters that never happened, he said.

 The two others were women who knowingly engaged in transactional sex and now regretted it, Jackson said, part of what he called a "dogpile" on Weinstein in the wake of the explosion of the #MeToo movement.